How Much to Fit a Boiler in the UK in 2025?

 When fitting a new boiler, ensure you look at your overall heating system, including radiators.

 Radiators experience wear and tear after years of use.
-Old radiator models can also be less efficient and perform poorly than modern models.
+Old radiator models can also be less efficient and perform poorly compared to modern models.

 The efficiency of the radiators will directly impact the overall efficiency of the boiler and heating system.